Starmer says ‘tough decisions’ will have to be taken when quizzed about tax

 “And that is a clear mandate to govern for all four corners of the United Kingdom.”

+Labour did not field any candidates in Northern Ireland in the election.

+Sir Keir’s party won 412 seats and the Tories 121, marking the worst result in Conservative history.

-Answering questions from reporters, Sir Keir said: “I am restless for change and I think and hope that what you’ve already seen demonstrates that.”
+Answering questions from reporters, he said: “I am restless for change and I think and hope that what you’ve already seen demonstrates that.”

 “We have been planning for months to hit the ground running,” he said, adding: “But look, it is not an overnight exercise changing the country.”

-The news conference on Saturday came after he chaired the first meeting of the new Cabinet.
+The news conference on Saturday came after he chaired the first meeting of his new Cabinet, which largely mirrors his shadow team before the election.

 He said he had told his ministers “exactly what I expect of them in terms of standards, delivery, and the trust that the country has put in them”.